 What Can I Run with My Generator

-The answer is, it depends.
-Norwall PowerSystems supplies standby generators with power capacities that range from 7000 watts to 150,000 watts, and many that fall somewhere in between.
-Because a standby generator represents a considerable investment in both the equipment and in the installation costs, buying the right generator to meet current and future needs is important.
+It depends.
+Norwall PowerSystems offers standby generators that range from 7000 watts to 150,000 watts and portable generators from 2000 watts to 20,000 watts.
+Because a generator may represent a considerable investment in both the equipment and in the installation costs, selecting the right generator to meet current and future needs is important.

-Home standby generators for backup emergency power are permanently installed appliances that operate automatically on an as-needed basis—similar to the way a hot water heater or furnace runs automatically whenever it is needed.
+Standby Generator: Connects to the home’s natural gas or propane supply.
+Hardwired to a transfer switch and permanently installed.
+Standby generators operate automatically on an as-needed basis—similar to the way a hot water heater or furnace runs automatically whenever it is needed.
 When a power outage occurs, the system senses the outage immediately.
-A short wait confirms the outage isn’t momentary.
-The generator motor is started and comes up to speed, then the automatic transfer switch isolates the electrical system from the utility lines and connects it to the generator to provide the home with power.
+An automatic transfer switch isolates the electrical system from the utility lines and connects it to the generator to provide the home with power.
 The entire process happens in seconds.

 3500 Watts to 7000 Watts